Resources for Teachers

 The Local Control Accountability Plan (LCAP) Toolkit helps district leadership, parents, students, educators, and community partners who seek to improve education and environmental literacy to participate in their local school district budget development process.

-The CSTA K–12 Climate Science Learning Sequences are lesson plans developed by science educators in collaboration with practicing climate scientists.
+The California Association of Science Educators (CASE) K–12 Climate Science Learning Sequences are lesson plans developed by science educators in collaboration with practicing climate scientists.
 All learning sequences were written to support high-quality, phenomena-based, three-dimensional science teaching and learning.

-The California Science Teachers Association (CSTA) Environmental Literacy Policy Statement includes a succinct definition of environmental literacy as well as the position that “achieving environmental literacy for all students in California is a high priority, deserving a central role in curriculum, instruction, and assessment.”
+The CASE Environmental Literacy Policy Statement includes a succinct definition of environmental literacy as well as the position that “achieving environmental literacy for all students in California is a high priority, deserving a central role in curriculum, instruction, and assessment.”

 The California Regional Environmental Education Community (CREEC) Network fosters regional partnerships throughout California to promote environmental literacy by providing teachers with access to high quality professional learning opportunities and education resources.